This game is rated PEGI 16

 There are a lot of button-holds required, holding two triggers to fire.
 You can toggle sprinting to hold.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Horizon Zero Dawn The Frozen Wilds or are games with a similar theme or topic.
-These are good alternative games to Horizon Zero Dawn The Frozen Wilds, or are a younger rated alternative for players not ready for PEGI 16+ or ESRB TEEN games.
+Our experts have hand-picked the following similar games.
+These are similar to Horizon Zero Dawn The Frozen Wilds in how they play or their theme.
+These are good alternative games to Horizon Zero Dawn The Frozen Wilds, or are a younger rated alternative for players not ready for PEGI 16 or ESRB TEEN games.